 Step 3: Start Your Ohio Behind-the-Wheel Hours

 Once you have your permit, enroll in a state-certified professional driving school.
 You’ll do 8 hours of behind-the-wheel instruction hours with them.
-Make sure you bring your Aceable Certificate of Enrollment and present it to them!
+Make sure you bring your Aceable Certificate of Enrollment and present it before you begin driving lessons!

 If you have a permit and are between the ages of 15 and a half and 16 years old, you’re only allowed to drive if you have a licensed parent or guardian with you in the passenger seat.
 However, your parent or guardian can get you an In Loco Parentis Affidavit, which allows a permit holder in this age range to drive with another specified licensed adult who is at least 21 years old or older.